 As part of the rebranding from “Office 365” to “Microsoft 365,” Microsoft unveiled a bunch of new improvements coming to the service, including Money in Excel, which is now available for subscribers in the United States.

-Money in Excel is template that works in combination with a plugin to help you take control of your finances.
-When using Excel with a Microsoft 365 subscription, you can now connect to your bank account to import transactions, balances, and create alerts for fees and spending.
+Money in Excel is a template that works in combination with a plugin to help you take control of your finances.
+When using Excel with a Microsoft 365 subscription, you can now connect to your bank account to import transactions, and balances, and create alerts for fees and spending.

 After downloading the file, open the template with Excel and follow the on-screen directions to connect your bank using a secure third-party plugin supported by Plaid.